IceBlink Luck

 IceBlink Luck (1990) by Cocteau Twins

-The interplay of visual languages signifies layered temporalities and alludes to the dissonance between a revived Romantic longing for reconciliation with “nature” and the contemporary looming threat of ecological collapse.
+The interplay of visual languages signified layered temporalities and alluded to the dissonance between a revived Romantic longing for reconciliation with “nature” and the contemporary looming threat of ecological collapse.
 In the context of this anxious spiral, much of current ecological theory invites us to shift the emphasis to the emotive and sensorial posthumanism, pushing for a reevaluation of much-rehearsed notions of enlightened deduction, hierarchy and linearity.
 Feeling through layers of ecological exploitation, Timothy Morton exclaims “the only way out is through”, inviting the audience to delve deeper into the looped mess that is the climate catastrophe.
-To imagine such a way – one beyond the ever-anthropomorphising gaze – we revert to the tools of sci-fi to decenter what we think we know; to propose that to stop fearing, we are to become familiar with the unknown – and to defend with sober heart.
+To imagine such a way – one beyond the ever-anthropomorphising gaze – we reverted to the tools of sci-fi to decenter what we think we know; to propose that to stop fearing, we are to become familiar with the unknown – and to defend with sober heart.

 For enquiries, contact us at info@kollektivcollective.com.